In addition to gaining the nickname Hollywood of the South, the A can officially own its reputation as America’s black mecca.

 “Entrepreneurship is strong, with some 20% of the metro area’s black working population self-employed, the highest proportion in the nation, and though median black household income is quite a bit lower than in the D.C. area at $48,161, costs are lower too.
 In-migration has slowed since the financial crisis, but the black population is still up 14.7% since 2010.”

 The Forbes article notes that many areas across the country are beginning to make strides economically overall, so African-Americans have been able to ride that “economic tide.’
-The African-American unemployment rate dropped to 6.8 percent in December, which was the lowest level since the government labor report was established in 1972, according to a CNBC report.
+The African-American unemployment rate dropped to 5.5% in September, which was the lowest level since the government labor report was established in 1972, according to a CNBC report.

 To come up with the ranking of where African-Americans are most financially affluent, Forbes evaluated 53 of the largest U.S. metropolitan statistical areas based on three critical indicators of middle-class success: the home ownership rate as of 2016; entrepreneurship, as measured by the self-employment rate in 2017; and 2016 median household income.
 In addition, the publication added a fourth category, demographic trends, measuring the change in the African-American population from 2010 to 2016 in these metro areas, to judge how the community is “voting with its feet.”
 Each factor was given equal weight.

 Take a look at the magazine’s 2018 list of cities where African-Americans are doing the best economically